If you've ever felt the frustration of managing multiple online accounts, whether…

 From everything you’ve just read, you’ve probably gathered that Shopify offers the flexibility needed to access and manage your online store from virtually anywhere, as long as you’ve got a stable internet connection.

-Without a credit card requirement, Shopify lets you try it free of charge for the first 90 days.
+Without a credit card required, Shopify lets you try it free for the first 90 days.
 Upon expiry of the trial period, you can choose any pricing plan that fits the size and stage of your business.

 What is Square Platform